armadillica/looper/docs/docs/index.md

 ## Design

-Give freedom to the customer to pick the desired payment solutions.
+Our goal is to give freedom to the customer to pick the desired payment solutions.
 Different countries and cultures have different expectations when it comes to subscription systems.

 Looper establishes the concept of *Balance*, which is the financial status of a customer.
 The balance can be affected by debit or credit transactions, which can be performed by the